biocatiit/website/content/pages/sector/orientation_7.rst

     OR BEAMLINE TO BE USED AT OTHER BEAMLINES.

 #.
 If you do not know how to use a piece of equipment, please ask a member of
-    the BioCAT staff on operation instructions.
+    the BioCAT Staff on operation instructions.
 If you break something, please let a member of the BioCAT staff know.
 If you use our centrifuges, balance them out before spinning.